Publishing OER with Git Pages

 - There is one extra step to get Git Pages working properly.
 We have to add an empty file called

-to the repository.
-Click on "Create new file": - Type
+.nojekyllto the repository.
+Click on "Create new file":

-into the name file field. - Scroll down and click on Commit new file:
+- Scroll down and click on Commit new file:

 - You now have your directory set up properly.
 See this example: